SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Initialization.md

 }
 var f = Fahrenheit()
 print("The default temperature is \(f.temperature)° Fahrenheit")
-// 打印 "The default temperature is 32.0° Fahrenheit"
+// 打印 "The default temperature is 32.0° Fahrenheit"。
 ```

 <!--